Ashley-P/mytui/Documentation.md

     and assigns the parent argument to it.

     calculate_min_size() Calculates the minimum size for each widget so that they can be drawn properly

+    max_sMinSize compares two sMinSize structs and returns a struct with the largest of each variables
 ---